 - You have the flexibility to redeem for a statement credit, deposit into eligible Bank of America® or Merrill accounts like checking, savings, and 529, for gift cards or use at the Bank of America Travel Center.

 - No foreign transaction fee.

 Read our full Bank of America Premium Rewards card review.

 Co-branded airline credit cards tend to get a bad rap for inflexibility.
 Not so with the Alaska Airlines Visa Signature card because you can transfer your miles to a range of airline partners.
-That means you can get to over 800 destinations on your rewards.
+That means you can get to over 900+ destinations on your rewards.
 That’s a great perk of this card.
-Couple that fact with the annual Companion Fare, that gives you a companion ticket on Alaska Airlines for just taxes and fees, Alaska Airlines Visa Signature a very compelling offer for.
-If you regularly fly long-haul, and or plan to in 2019, this card offers the most value.
+Couple that fact with the Companion Fare™ offer, which gives you a companion ticket on Alaska Airlines starting at $121 ($99 plus taxes and fees from $22), valid on all Alaska flights booked on alaskaair.com, and Alaska Airlines Visa Signature has a very compelling offer.
+To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.
+If you regularly fly long-haul, or plan to in 2020, this card offers the most value.

-- Earn 3 miles for every $1 spent directly with Alaska Airlines and 1 mile for every $1 on everything else.
+- Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and 1 mile for every $1 on everything else.